-Gabby Petito investigation: Search warrant documents reveal 'odd texts' in days leading up to disappearance
+Gabby Petito update: Search warrant documents reveal 'odd texts' in days leading up to disappearance

 Laundrie has been named a 'person of interest' in the case